 The District is governed by the Board of Supervisors ("Board"), which is composed of five members.
-The Supervisors are elected by qualified electors residing in the District.
+The Board members are elected on an at large basis by the owners of property within the District.
 The Board of Supervisors of the District exercise all powers granted to the District pursuant to Chapter 190, Florida Statutes.